 CFX is an agency of the state of Florida, created by the Florida Legislature.
 On June 20, 2014, the Governor of Florida signed the bill to create CFX, which assumed the governance and control of the former Orlando-Orange County Expressway Authority, including its assets, personnel, contracts, obligations, liabilities, facilities and tangible and intangible property.
-CFX is responsible for the construction, maintenance and operation of toll roads in Seminole, Lake, Osceola and Orange Counties, and may also acquire, construct and equip rapid transit, trams and fixed guideways within the rights-of-way of the expressway system.
-As of June 30, 2017, the CFX Board was made up of nine members, consisting of: (a) one member each appointed by the respective chairs of the county commissions of Lake, Orange, Osceola and Seminole Counties; (b) three citizens appointed by the Governor; (c) the Mayor of Orange County; and (d) the Mayor of the City of Orlando.
-Effective July 1, 2017 CFX expanded to include Brevard County and added an additional seat to the governance board for the respective county.
+CFX was given responsibility for the construction, maintenance and operation of toll roads in Lake, Orange, Osceola and Seminole Counties, and may also acquire, construct and equip rapid transit, trams and fixed guideways within the rights-of-way of the expressway system.
+On July 1, 2017 CFX expanded to include Brevard County and added an additional seat to the governance board for the respective county.
+As of June 30, 2018, the CFX Board was made up of ten voting members, consisting of: (a) one member each appointed by the respective chairs of the county commissions of Brevard, Lake, Orange, Osceola and

+Seminole Counties; (b) three citizens appointed by the Governor; (c) the Mayor of Orange County; and (d) the Mayor of the City of Orlando.
 The Florida Turnpike Enterprise Executive Director serves as a non-voting advisor.